soulofshadow/zeng-AIIproject-AI_Assisted_Identification_of_Disadvantaged_Students/README.md

 -------
+This project is under the topic of “Study and application of fairness techniques”, it focuses on the use cases actively investigated in the Aequitas project.
+From the various use cases, here my discussion mainly is about the USE-CASE-S2.

 This project is focus on the use cases actively investigated in the Aequitas project.
 It consists of three tasks:

 1. training a model to predict the current academic performance of the students (dependent variable) in each grade and academic year using the *student, principals, family and teachers information *(independent variables)**